getlynx/LynxCI/README.md

 At Linode.com, you can do this via the "Launch Lish Console" link under the Remote Access tab.
 On a Linode, the default username is 'lynx' and the default password is 'lynx'.

 In both cases, be sure to change your password with the 'passwd' command.
-Then, run the following command;
+Then, run the following command as the root user;

 ```
-$ sudo sed -i 's/IsSSH=N/IsSSH=Y/' /root/firewall.sh && /root/firewall.sh
+$ sed -i 's/IsSSH=N/IsSSH=Y/' /root/firewall.sh && /root/firewall.sh
 ```

+REQUIRED STEP: If you do this step and don't change your default password, your Pi will get hacked within a matter of time.
+Don't forget!

 ## What is Lynx?